cockroachdb/docs/v22.1/take-full-and-incremental-backups.md

 A full backup must be present in the `{collectionURI}` in order to take an incremental backup to the alternative `{explicit_incrementalsURI}`.
 If there isn't a full backup present in `{collectionURI}` when taking an incremental backup with `incremental_location`, the error `path does not contain a completed latest backup` will be returned.

-For details on the backup directory structure when taking incremental backups with `incremental_location`, see [Backup collections](#incremental-location-structure)
+For details on the backup directory structure when taking incremental backups with `incremental_location`, see this [incremental location directory structure](#incremental-location-structure) example.

 <a name="backup-earlier-behavior"></a> To take incremental backups to a subdirectory in the `collectionURI` that you define (rather than the default `/incrementals` directory), use the `incremental_location` option: